 You no longer have to resort to a third-party email client on your iPhone to schedule messages to send whenever you want.
 Apple built the scheduling functionality into its Mail app, and it works with any email client you use, whether iCloud, Gmail, Yahoo, Outlook, or another service.

 Apple finally gave the Books app for iPhone the attention it deserves, making the experience even better for reading e-books and listening to audiobooks on the go.
 You can even do more with Books in custom shortcuts you develop.

 We've been able to mark all or individual unread conversations as read in Apple's Messages app since iOS 8.
 Eight years later, Apple is finally letting us mark individual text and iMessage chats as unread.

-For years, Android has provided easy ways to view all the Wi-Fi networks you previously connected to, and you could even see the saved passwords in plain text.
-With iOS and iPadOS 16, Apple finally gives us a similar way to view saved Wi-Fi hotspots, copy passwords for them, and remove old ones without being near any of the access points.
+For years, Android has provided easy ways to view all the Wi-Fi networks you connected to in the past, and you can even see the saved passwords in plain text.
+With iOS 16, Apple finally gave us a similar way to view saved Wi-Fi hotspots, copy their passwords, and remove old ones without being near their access points.